-Pilease join us on Friday October 21, 2022 for our annual White Cane Day walk and community picnic.
+Please join us on Wednesday October 18, 2023 for our annual White Cane Day walk and community picnic.

 White Cane Day began as a mission to educate the public about blindness and how blind and visually impaired persons can live and work independently while being contributing to their communities.
 It is to celebrate their abilities and successes and to honor their valuable contributions they provide.

 Today it is a national observance in the United States.
 White Cane Day is usually celebrated on October 15.
 Since it is named after the symbolic tool of independence, the observance is used to educate the public about blindness and how those that are visually impaired live and work independently.